The BMAT is an Admissions Test used by 8 UK Medical Schools as an alternative to the UCAT.

 Familiarising yourself with the questions will show you what kinds of thought processes examiners are looking for.
 This can be a really tough section to prepare for.
 To ensure you’re ready with this tricky section, we recommend the UniAdmissions Medicine Programme.
 You’ll get over 250 hours of study and one-to-one sessions with BMAT experts.

-Section 2: is the science section that only assesses your scientific knowledge
+Section 2: assesses your scientific knowledge

 The consensus that Section 2 is only GCSE level is mostly a lie.
 The questions go far beyond the curriculum of any GCSE syllabus because the syllabus covers many exam boards.
 The questions cover Biology, Chemistry, Physics and Mathematics to around A-level.